ryanatkn/nutrients-per-calorie/README.md

 2. Serve the extracted folder from a web server.
 If you have Python installed, you have [a server](http://docs.python.org/2/library/simplehttpserver.html) ready to go.
 See instructions below for Node.
 There's no server code, but this step is necessary to load the food data due to browser security restrictons.

-3. Navigate to localhost:1337 or wherever your server is.
+3. Visit localhost:1337 in your browser or wherever your server is.

 4. Compare f☯☮ds!